jimnist/skeleton-grid-scss/README.md

 i also am including variables for breakpoints that are used for all calculations. these which can easily be overridden to provide a bigger maximum grid.

-the variables include the option to have different gutter and margin widths, which Skeleton does not.

 skeleton-grid-scss is based on Skeleton v1.2.

 Note that this is ONLY the skeleton grid, and does not include other parts of the framework.